New Study Shows Tyler, Texas in the Top 10 of Cities Hit by Phone Scams - NewsBreak

 Take a close look at these teenagers and let's try to locate them so they can be reunited with their parents.
 Now as summer begins to wind down and the new school year gets ready to begin, parents of these Texas teenage boys should be taking them to two-a-day practices, marching band practice, or at least taking them to purchase new school supplies and clothes for the new school year, but unfortunately, that's not the case.

-This is how much money you need to make per hour to afford rent in Texas
+This is how much you need to make per hour to afford rent in Austin

-DALLAS, Texas - A new report reveals the disparity between minimum wage and the cost of an average two-bedroom rental in different U.S. cities.
-According to Out of Reach, in no state, metropolitan area, or county can a full-time minimum-wage worker afford a modest two-bedroom rental home, and these workers cannot afford modest one-bedroom apartments in 91% of U.S. counties.
+AUSTIN, Texas - Austinites know things can get expensive, and a new report reveals just how much it costs to live comfortably in the Capitol City.
+The National Low Income Housing Coalition released it's 2022 Out of Reach report, which breaks down living costs in each US state.
+According to...

 3 Texas Towns Named Some Of The Worst In USA To Visit